 Rome to swap sampietrini for asphalt on several major streets.

-Rome's traditional cobblestones or sampietrini are to disappear from 68 streets in the centre, including several thoroughfares with heavy traffic, as part of a programme of major infrastructure works this year.
+Rome's traditional cobblestones or sampietrini are to disappear from 68 streets in the centre, including several thoroughfares with heavy traffic, as part of a major programme of road works.

-Rome mayor Virginia Raggi said that in the case of Via IV Novembre the sampietrini in the central part of the road will be replaced by asphalt, a "surface more suitable for the transit of scooters, bicycles and public transport", with the cobblestones left at the sides of the roadway as "historical evidence."
+The sampietrini in the central part of Via IV Novembre have been replaced by asphalt, a "surface more suitable for the transit of scooters, bicycles and public transport" - according to Rome mayor Virginia Raggi - with the cobblestones left at the sides of the roadway as "historical evidence."

 Roman drivers have a love-hate relationship with the basalt cobblestones which, although characteristic of the city, are dangerous for motorini - particularly in the rain - as well as being bumpy to drive over in cars and buses.